Project: North Fork Blackfoot (f.k.a. "Seeley Lake")

 Meeting Time: September 20 @ 6:00 PM

 Joining this project is a great way to help pitch in on a distrcit that was hit hard by forest fires in the summer of 2017.
-Our flexibility in the project location allows the Seeley Lake Ranger District to put our efforts where they are most needed by the end of the season.
-MWA is excited to lend a hand on this district!
-They are crucial partners for the Blackfoot Clearwater Stewardship Project and your volunteer support goes a long ways toward building rapport.
-Thanks for joining the cause!
+The Seeley Lake Ranger District is a crucial partner for the Blackfoot Clearwater Stewardship Project and your volunteer support goes a long ways toward building rapport.

 About the Area

 Nearby Scapegoat Wilderness was designated in 1972 through a grassroots community effort and earned a place in history as the first citizen-initiated wilderness area in the nation.
 That same collaborative spirit is alive today in the Blackfoot Clearwater Partnership.
 For the last decade, timber, recreation, and conservation interests have worked together to hash out lasting solutions to public lands management in the Blackfoot-Clearwater valley.
 The resulting Blackfoot Clearwater Stewardship Act, which was recently introduced in Congress by Senator Tester, is the fruit of their labors.